 HOW IT WORKS:

-The training that I am calling "Round Pen Work" - for lack of a better term (although it really has nothing to do with the type of pen used) works in 3 important phases: Movement, Direction, and Connection.
+The type of training that I am calling "Round Pen Work" - for lack of a better term (although it really has nothing to do with the type of pen used) works in 3 important phases:

-As the horse learns to move at our request, we can scale our request down to where it is barely perceptible to a human onlooker.
-We continue asking for movement until the horse's movement becomes smooth and relaxed.
 Some horses will move rapidly, frantically, at first.
 Others will be balky and "shut down."
-Either way, we ask the horse to move until it can do so softly, calmly and easily, with the same relaxed and flowing gait the horse would use to play in the sunshine on a spring day.
+Either way, we want to continue with this exercise until the horse moves softly, calmly and easily, with the same relaxed and flowing gait the horse would use to play in the sunshine on a spring day.

 When the horse begins to move softly, we'll notice a light cadence to the feet, and we'll see the first signs of connection: an ear cupped toward us, the head dropping to a more relaxed carriage, and we should see the horse occasionally licking and chewing.
 Licking and chewing is an outward sign that the horse is thinking about it, "digesting" the experience.